Angola facts and figures

 Located on the Atlantic coast in the southern part of Africa, the Republic of Angola is the second largest oil producer in Africa.

 Angola’s impressive economic growth rate is being driven by its oil sector.
-Oil production and its supporting activities contribute about 45 per cent of the nation’s gross domestic product and 90 per cent of exports.
+Oil production and its supporting activities contribute about 45 per cent of the nation’s gross domestic product and over 95 per cent of exports.

-Angola’s President is HE Dr José Eduardo dos Santos.
-It joined OPEC in 2007.
+Angola’s President is HE Dr. José Eduardo dos Santos.
+The country joined OPEC in 2007.

 Did you know?